HUMAN EXPERIMENTATION, DRUG AND OTHER MEDICAL DISASTERS

 'There is a need for studies like these.
 They are designed in-house, and

 then approved by an ethics committee.
-Inveresk also has an ethics committee.
+Inveresk also

 All the test subjects received full information about the test they were